awcoetzer/thm-course-notes/pre-security/(ps-02)network-fundamentals.md

 What is the key term for when pieces of information get added to data?
 - [x] Encapsulation

 <br>

 #### **Task 2** &mdash;Layer 1 - Physical

+This is the lowest layer in the model and the easiest to grasp, this layer references physical components of the hardware used in networking.
+The devices use electrical signals to transfer data between each other in a binary Numbering system (1's and 0's).
+An example of this can be Ethernet cables.

+**Answer the questions below** <br>
+What is the name of this Layer?
+- [x] Physical

+What is the name of the numbering system that is both 0's and 1's?
+- [x] Binary

+What is the name of the cables that are used to connect devices?
+- [x] Ethernet Cables